jbossdemocentral/coolstore-microservice/README.md

 Prerequisites
 ================
 In order to deploy the CoolStore microservices application, you need an OpenShift environment with
+* min 4 GB memory quota if deploying CoolStore
-* min 8 GB memory quota
+* min 12 GB memory quota if deploying complete demo infrastructure
 * RHEL and JBoss imagestreams installed (check _Troubleshooting_ section for details)

 Deploy CoolStore Microservices Application